API Reference

 Changed in version 23.1.0: Added the base_dir argument

-typed_settings.cli_argparse.make_parser(settings_cls: Type[ST], loaders: str | Sequence[Loader], *, processors: Sequence[Processor] = (), converter: Converter | None = None, base_dir: Path = PosixPath('.'), type_args_maker: TypeArgsMaker | None = None, **parser_kwargs: Any) Tuple[ArgumentParser, Dict[str, LoadedValue]][source]#
+typed_settings.cli_argparse.make_parser(settings_cls: type[ST], loaders: str | Sequence[Loader], *, processors: Sequence[Processor] = (), converter: Converter | None = None, base_dir: Path = PosixPath('.'), type_args_maker: TypeArgsMaker | None = None, **parser_kwargs: Any) tuple[ArgumentParser, dict[str, LoadedValue]][source]

 Return an argument parser for the options of the given settings class.